We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 Or maybe you have a small and mighty team of product experts who can take on anything.
 The cases requiring formal escalation here might need to be assigned to a different individual or the lead.

 Take the set of cases you want or have to escalate and define a workflow for each.
-For example, for bug reporting, that might be:

 The tier 1 agent suggests basic troubleshooting steps and asks for more specific information.